JamesVeug/InscyptionZergMod/README.md

 - **Explode** - When a card bearing this sigil deals damage it will also hit the adjacent cards and perish.
 - **Bombard** - When a card bearing this sigil deals damage directly it will damage the opposing card for 1 damage.
 - **Ricochet** - When a card bearing this sigil deals damage to a card it also hits face for 1 damage.
-- **Fish Hook** - When a card bearing this sigil is played, a targeted card is moved to your side of the board
+- **Fish Hook** - When a card bearing this sigil is played, a targeted card is moved to your side of the board.
+- **Blood Bank** - When a card bearing this sigil is sacrified, its health is reduced relative to blood required.
+- **Summon Zerg** - When a card bearing this sigil takes damage it will create a random zerg card in your hand

 ### Special Abilities:
 - **Zergling Swarm** - Portrait changes as the health increases.
 Max 6
 - **Collect Essence** - When a card with this sigil kills a stronger card it will steal its essence.
+- **Larva** - When a Larva evolves it will transform into a random Zerg card

 ## Credits: